 The fast and ever changing consumer world have forced companies to develop and launch products quickly.
 Due to this reason, we may see a lot of companies following Minimum Viable Product (MVP) framework for product development.
 It is an excellent framework to launch a product with minimum viable features and functionalities, and then build more features and functions once it is successful.

-This MVP approach will eventually result in a data-based feature prioritization.
-For example, Uber added a“SOS” button in India after an alleged rape incidence.
-This will help product managers to make a decision about prioritizing new features and functions in their product.
+This MVP approach will eventually result in a data-based feature prioritisation.
+For example, Uber added an “SOS” button in India after an alleged rape incidence.
+This will help product managers to make a decision about prioritising new features and functions in their product.
 However, they have to work closely with sales support teams to get the right picture, as well as monitor the sources (like surveys, feedbacks, and interviews) of that data.